open-telemetry/oteps/text/metrics/0149-exponential-histogram/README.md

 ## Logarithm histogram mapper

-The file `logarithm.go` demonsrates an implementation of the base-2 exponential histogram based on the built-in logarithm function.
+The file `logarithm.go` demonstrates an implementation of the base-2 exponential histogram based on the built-in logarithm function.

 ## LookupTable histogram mapper